hamvocke/hamvocke.github.io/_posts/2015-05-10-tweetrospective-agile-retrospective.md

 In our Tweetrospective I made no difference between the semantics of Retweets and Favourites.
 However, you could also consider applying different semantics to Retweets and Favourites respectively.
-A possible way would be to say that Retweets are considered as votes for the upcoming discussion while favourites indicate that you want to put emphasis on a Tweet's content (e.g. agree to the appreciation of a teammate).
+A possible way would be to say that Retweets are considered as votes for the upcoming discussion while Favourites indicate that you want to put emphasis on a Tweet's content (e.g. underline the appreciation of a teammate).

 After everyone has gone wild with their Retweets and Favourites you can identify the most voted-on